On this article page, we discuss buying a property to house your university-bound children as an investment strategy.

 - Location is very important in attracting and keeping tenants.
 Think proximity to public transportation (esp.
 LRT or express buses) offering direct routes to the school for properties not within easy walking distance.

-- Profit on the sale of the property is normally considered a capital gain, with 50% taxable at the client's marginal tax rate.
+- Profit on the sale of the property is normally considered a capital gain, with only a portion of that gain taxable at the client's marginal tax rate.
 Losses can be used to reduce current tax liabilities or carried forward into future tax tears.
 Claiming CCA as an expense is usually not advisable with investment properties as it must be repaid (recaptured) on sale profits.

 - As with any investment, understanding the product and the market is important.
 For example, as this strategy can be very popular near universities, etc., are the values of suitable homes inflated?
 Are you mentally and physically capable of being a landlord?